Ethical Web Scraping: Best Practices for 2026

 - Terms of Service: Website ToS can create binding contracts regarding scraping

-- Always have a legal basis for processing (contract, legitimate interest, or consent)
+- Always have a lawful basis for processing (contract, legitimate interest, or consent)

 - Implement appropriate data security measures